<Return to Home Page>

-The possibility that the year 572 BCE did closely correspond with an instance of the once celebrated jubilee year (a 50th year of the jubilee cycle) can more firmly be substantiated from certain of the Bible sources.
+This respective hypothesis (that the year 572 BCE might have closely correspond with an instance of the once celebrated jubilee year, a 50th year of the jubilee cycle) can further be substantiated from certain of the Bible sources.
 For example, in the last part of the book of Ezekiel, the author gives a futuristic description of a restored Temple system.

 Throughout 'nine full chapters', the author of Ezekiel meticulously describes a number of details concerning a revived Temple.